kernel-dev/poccy/README.md

-# KernelOS
+# Poccy

-KernelOS, whilst still a WIP, is a toy OS I've built in my spare time for a school project.
+Poccy, whilst still a WIP, is a toy OS I've built in my spare time for a school project.
 More precisely, I am doing my senior's paper/thesis on operating systems and kernels, and am providing this one as an example to detail how one may go about kernel/OS development.

 ## Goals